Why should you invest?

 Working as a salaried employee, a business person or a professional helps you earn an income to lead a comfortable life.
 And after taking care of all your immediate needs, you are most likely left with some disposable income too.
 What do you do with this disposable income?
 Do you splurge on some luxuries?
 Do you hold it as cash or leave it in your bank?
 Or do you deploy it suitably to earn you a decent return?
 This is where the question ‘how to invest money’ comes in.

 Investing your money is as important as earning an income.
-Investing prudently helps you secure your life financially by achieving your financial goals for the present and the future.
+Prudent investments help secure your life financially by achieving your financial goals for the present and the future.
 Investing helps you to generate a parallel stream of income, create more wealth, and earn returns to beat inflation.
-It ensures that you lead a comfortable life even after retirement, when your regular income stops.
+It ensures that you lead a comfortable life even after retirement when your regular income stops.

-Today’s India is a beehive of financial activity, offering different types of investment opportunities covering a wide spectrum of investment avenues.
-You can simply keep cash at home or opt to invest in
+Today’s India is a beehive of financial activity, offering different types of investment opportunities covering a broad spectrum of investment avenues.
+You can simply keep cash at home or opt to invest in: